 Once kids have calmed down enough to listen, we can then discuss the emotions they just felt.
 The act of putting a name to an emotion draws on their left brains.

-That day when my son told me I made him mad was proof how effective teaching kids about emotions can be.
+That day when my son told me I made him mad was proof how effective teaching feelings can be.

 Rather than resorting to outbursts or more tears, he was able to tell me how he felt.
 And the only way he was able to articulate that was because I’d been labeling emotions.
 He was able to tie his current emotions with similar ones in the past and knew exactly what he was going through.